-Claudia is in a rare minority — only 1 to 2% of lung cancer patients have the activated ROS1 gene fusion — but for those who do, there are now reasons to be hopeful.
+Claudia is in a rare minority — only 1 to 2% of non-small cell lung cancer patients have the activated ROS1 gene fusion — but for those who do, there are now reasons to be hopeful.
 The revelation from her genetic test meant that Claudia was able to join a clinical trial, testing a new treatment designed to target that exact genetic mutation.

 “This trial was a godsend for my continued longevity,” she says.
 “Dr Doebele has been so kind, supportive and knowledgeable.
 I am feeling very hopeful about the future.”

 Dr Doebele believes that stories like Claudia’s are becoming more and more common, as progress in precision medicine translates into the most precious outcome possible — more time.

 “When I started in this field a decade ago, many patients lived for only 10-12 months,” he says.
 “Now we see many of our patients surviving for five years and beyond, which is amazing.
 And we know with targeted medicines that we don’t have to treat 100 patients to see one of them benefit — we can pick that one patient out before we start.”